morph-l2/morph-doc/docs/how-morphism-works/2-morphism-modular-design.md

 1. Receiving Layer 2 users' transactions and form the block (L2 Node)
 2. Reach block consensus with other sequencers (Consensus)
-3. Excute blocks and apply state transmission (L2 Node)
+3. Execute blocks and apply state transmission (L2 Node)
 4. Batch the blocks and submit them to Layer 1 along with the new Layer 2 state ()
 5. Sync the blocks with full nodes
 6. Utilize provers to generate validity proof when being challenged